spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-productpackagingunitstorage.md

   - /docs/scos/dev/module-migration-guides/202108.0/migration-guide-productpackagingunitstorage.html
 ---

-## Upgrading from Version 4.* to Version 5.0.0
+## Upgrading from version 4.* to v  version 5.0.0

-In this new version of the **ProductPackagingUnitStorage** module, we have added support of decimal stock.
+In this new version of the `ProductPackagingUnitStorage` module, we have added support of decimal stock.
 You can find more details about the changes on the [ProductPackagingUnitStorage module](https://github.com/spryker/product-packaging-unit-storage/releases) release page.

 {% info_block errorBox %}